dylan-lang/testworks/documentation/users-guide/source/usage.rst

 Checks are the fundamental elements of writing a test-suite.
 A check accepts an expression to evaluate and report back on, saying if the expression passed, failed, or crashed.
-Checks are of the format:
+Checks are of the form:

 .. code-block:: dylan